Minnesota Vikings vs Green Bay Packers: Weather forecast for Sunday

 Live coverage for Sunday’s game begins at 7:00 p.m.
 ET with Football Night in America on NBC.
 The match-up will also be available via live stream on Peacock.
 See below for additional information on how to watch.

-With just two games remaining in the regular season, the Vikings are still trying to carve out their path to the postseason while the Packers have already clinched the NFC North and can earn the number 1 seed with either two wins or one win plus a loss by the Dallas Cowboys.
-Click here to see the current NFC playoff picture.
+With just two games remaining in the regular season, the Vikings are still trying to carve out their path to the postseason while the Packers have already clinched the NFC North and can grab the number 1 seed with a win on Sunday and a Dallas Cowboys loss/tie.
+Click here to find out the other playoff-clinching scenarios for week 17.

 RELATED: Week 17 NFL playoff picture – The AFC says hello to the Dolphins